Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Relative -tuples and relative Cuntz-Nica-Pimsner algebras

 Every (E)-$2^d$-tuple is automatically a relative $2^d$-tuple with $\L_\mt = \{0\} = \I_\mt$.
 The ``E" of ``(E)-$2^d$-tuple" stands for ``Embedding", since $X \hookrightarrow \N\O(\L,X)$ isometrically for a relative $2^d$-tuple $\L$ if and only if $\L \subseteq \I$, by Proposition \ref{P:NO inj}.
 By Proposition \ref{P:inj e fam}, injective Nica-covariant representations provide the quintessential supply of (E)-$2^d$-tuples.
 It is straightforward to check that the sum of two (E)-$2^d$-tuples is an (E)-$2^d$-tuple.
 We also make the following observation.

-\begin{proposition} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
+\begin{lemma} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
 Let $\L$ be a $2^d$-tuple of $X$.
-If $\L$ is invariant and satisfies $\L\subseteq\J$, then $\L$ is an (E)-$2^d$-tuple of $X$. \end{proposition}
+If $\L$ is invariant and satisfies $\L\subseteq\J$, then $\L$ is an (E)-$2^d$-tuple of $X$. \end{lemma}